curtisnlogan/lodestar-project/README.md

 > *See: `/docs/wireframes/*` (notes & screenshots).*

-**Primary views**

-## Key Decisions
+## Key Decisions and Major Plan Changes

 * — Theme: Astronomy**
   Strong personal interest, good knowledge of the subject.

+* — UI/UX foundations**
-Dark UI, star-field feel without literal backgrounds for use during observations.
+  Dark UI, star-field feel without literal backgrounds for use during astronomical observations.

 * — MVP Scope**
   Focused on **Astronomical Log** to achieve CRUD functionality and **Space News/Info** with NASA API for UX.
-Everything else is backlog/stretch.
+Everything else is backlog/stretch, including my more complex idea of integrating APIs with the log feature.

 * — Epics & User Stories**
   Used assessment criteria as baseline.
-No slices per story due to small scope; instead, each epic ships end-to-end:
+No slices per story due to small scope; instead, each epic ships once associsated User Stories are completed.
+User Stories and their corrosponding acceptance criteria are the smallest deliverables in this project.

-* — Non-Goals & Trade-offs (v1)**
-  No social features, comments, or real-time collaboration.

-* — Tech & Content Choices**
-  Tabler icons for consistency and license conditions; Pexels for royalty-free imagery.

 * — Accessibility First**
-  Ensured color choices meet contrast targets on dark surfaces; keyboard nav and focus styles are mandatory for observations.
+  Ensured color choices meet contrast targets on dark surfaces, using AI to check against strict WSAG tests.

 ## Setup